bmunzenb/feed-buddy/README.md

 ## Executing
 The distribution zip file contains batch scripts in the `bin` directory.
 Execute the one that is appropriate for your platform.

-By default, _Feed Buddy_ will look for a `feeds.xml` configuration file in the currect working directory.
+By default, _Feed Buddy_ will look for a `feeds.xml` configuration file in the current working directory.

 The following parameters are supported: